Skip to content

 local data = Riptide.GetModule("Economy/PlayerData")

-Riptide.GetService(name: string) -> any -- server only
+Riptide.GetService(name: string) -> any

 Server-side alias for GetModule.
 Throws an error if called on the client.